jeffbock/RasPin_Pinball/documentation/PBEngine_API.md

 ```

 **Parameters:**
-- `timerId` - The timer ID to stop and remove
+- `timerId` - The timer ID to stop and remove (can be `WATCHDOGTIMER` (0) or any user-defined timer ID)

+**Behavior:**
+- For `timerId = 0` (WATCHDOGTIMER), clears the dedicated watchdog timer
+- For other timer IDs, searches and removes the timer from the queue
+- Returns immediately if the timer queue is empty (after checking watchdog)

 **Example:**
 ```cpp